We want the albatross of Aotearoa to glide their way into your hearts, so here’s a run down of some of our albatross species–sorted by brow.

 The current cam is in partnership with Cornell Lab of Ornithology.
 The colony at Pukekura/Taiaroa Head is the only mainland colony of albatross in the southern hemisphere, and the most accessible place for people to visit, see and learn about these seabirds.

-The chick on the stream at the moment is just over 140 days old and has amassed fans from all around the world.
+The chicks on the stream have amassed fans from all around the world.
 Views spiked in lockdown as well, as people were eager to stream a bit of nature direct into their homes.

 We’d love for everyone to be passionate about seabirds, and to look out for plastic litter.
 The albatross of Aotearoa are really special and we want to ensure their survival, which requires more people than just our existing conservation experts caring about them.

 If you want to keep a closer eye on our albatross, here are some great ways to do that:

 Royal Cam live stream